 SWR-REQ-393210/B-Appendix.2 Approved A2B Main Nodes/Sub Nodes

-Approval of A2B Masters/Slaves will be addressed by Ford’s Advanced Netcom or In-Vehicle Infotainment & Connectivity team.
+Approval of A2B Main Nodes/Sub Nodes will be addressed by Ford’s Advanced Netcom or In-Vehicle Infotainment & Connectivity team.
 The current approved list of chipsets are specified in [8].

 SWR-REQ-393211/A-Appendix.3 Approved A2B Peripherals